lulebe/dienstplan/README.md

 Anything needed for more than one endpoint/route should be handled in an appropriately named file in `./` for now.
 Subfolders might be added later.
 When repeated operations on a DB model become apparent, an appriopriate method might be added to the model, directly inside `./db.js` for now but maybe in extra files later.

 ### Services and customization
-_SendGrid_ is used for emails (forgot password etc) but can be replaced with other services or self-hosted options via changes to `./email.js`.
+_MailJet_ is used for emails (forgot password etc) but can be replaced with other services or self-hosted options via changes to `./email.js`.

 The only locale is German.
 Changing that would currently require changing a ton of hardcoded strings, an i18n lib might be implemented later though.